marcelomiyake/marcelomiyake.github.io/_posts/2025-11-27-ai-waterfall-return.markdown

 title: "Back to the Future: How AI Agents are Reviving Waterfall (but better)"
 date: 2025-11-27 00:00:00 -0300
 categories: [Engineering]
-tags: [agents, waterfall, agile, methodology]
+tags: [agents, waterfall, agile, methodology, best-practices]
 description: "Analyze how AI agents are reviving Waterfall-like planning phases ('Micro-Waterfall') within Agile workflows to maximize efficiency and reduce costly iterations."
 ---

-When ChatGPT was first released, it felt like magic.
-We used it for quick fixes, explaining regex, or generating boilerplate code.
-It was a "Chat" experience—reactive and helpful, but limited.
-It scared the world with possibilities, yet it struggled to execute complex, multi-step tasks or manage large projects autonomously.

-Then came the Agents.

-With the rise of the Model Context Protocol (MCP) and autonomous agentic workflows, AI has graduated from a chat window to a capable junior developer that lives in our IDEs.
-It can execute actions, create files, and build entire features.
+We have rapidly moved past the era of simple chatbots.
+With the rise of the [Model Context Protocol (MCP)]({% post_url 2025-11-20-mcp-feedback-automation %}) and autonomous workflows, AI has graduated to a capable junior developer that lives in our IDEs.
 But this new power has revealed a hidden truth: **AI is forcing us back to the drawing board—literally.**

 Think about how we delegate to a human junior developer.
 We often skip details, assuming they'll figure it out or come back with questions later.
 It's a slow, forgiving feedback loop.
 The junior works for a few hours, hits a gap, and asks for clarification.